aria-ml/dataeval/docs/source/concepts/ActingOnResults.md

 concern — they degrade the validity of held-out metrics, while a near-duplicate group sitting entirely within one split does not.
 However, near-duplicates only informs that a duplicate group exists; it does not specify which split each data point comes from unless each split is passed in as a separate dataset.

-**Semantic clusters** (from cluster-based detection) identify images that are different in appearance but close in embedding space — similar scene composition, same background type, or same target in very similar configurations.
-These represent redundancy at a higher level of abstraction.
-High semantic redundancy in a region of the feature space means training examples are concentrated there at the expense of underrepresented regions.
+Because embeddings are approximate, cluster-based matches always report as `near`, even at zero embedding distance — these are the **semantic clusters**: images different in appearance but close in embedding space (similar scene composition, same background type, or same target in very similar configuration).
+They represent redundancy at a higher level of abstraction, and a region of the feature space with heavy semantic redundancy means training examples are concentrated there at the expense of underrepresented regions.
 This is where {class}`.Prioritize` becomes relevant: rather than deciding which images to delete, use prioritization to select a subset that preserves coverage while reducing redundancy.

+**Video relations** (`segment`, `aligned`, `redundant`) extend the same exact/near judgment to sequences.
+A `segment` group is a stretch of frames two videos share verbatim — treat it like an exact or near match at the frame level, and check `dataset_a`/`dataset_b` in `aggregate_by_pair()` for leakage the same way.
+An `aligned` group is the same, but matched under a detected warp (reordering, a speed change) — the two videos are not simple concatenations of one another, but the shared content is just as real and just as worth removing from one side.
+A `redundant` group is a video repeating itself internally — a dwell, a loop — and is reported per sequence by `aggregate_by_sequence()`'s `redundant_fraction`, which is a compression opportunity rather than a leakage signal: it says how much of a sequence you could drop without losing information, not that a split has been contaminated.

 For large datasets with known high redundancy — full motion video, overhead imagery with abundant background, repeated collection passes over the same area